Troy96/blog-search-service/README.md

 # 3. ORM Schema:
 > The ORM (Object-Relational Mapping) schema corresponds to the Java model classes used to represent database entities:

-**Blog:** Represents a blog post, including attributes such as ID, title, content, author, and creation date.
+**Blog:** Represents a blog post, including attributes such as ID, title and body.

 **Tag:** Represents a tag associated with a blog post, including attributes such as ID, name, and parent tag ID.